Home » 5 Ways to Stop Your Bathroom Mirror from Steaming Up

 Pick a bath product with anti-steam properties.
 Avoid shaving in your shower, but instead, shave at night and use a shaving cream that leaves your skin hydrated.
 And don’t forget a rich body moisturizer after toweling off.

 Using a hairdryer on high will cause hot steam to form around you in your bathroom and will most likely lead to condensation all over your mirror, sink, and floor.
-Letting the hot water run while you’re brushing your teeth or washing up is another common mistake people make when trying to avoid foggy mirrors.
+Letting the hot water run while brushing your teeth or washing up is another common mistake people make when trying to avoid foggy mirrors.

 4. Pick anti-steam shower curtain liners